-This luxe cashew macadamia butter is made with roasted nuts, a little coconut sugar, and coconut oil for an extra creamy butter.
+This luxe vegan cashew macadamia butter is made with roasted nuts, a little coconut sugar, cinnamon, and coconut oil for an extra creamy, decadent spread.

 I rarely buy macadamia nuts.
 They’re probably the most expensive nut to buy here, at about fifty dollars a kilogram.
 A few months ago I picked some up as a treat, but was hesitant to use them for anything, because they are so valuable (silly, right?) and they’ve been sitting in my freezer since.

 This cashew macadamia butter, though, might be some of the best you’ve ever made.
 It’s a definite rival to my maple roasted hazelnut butter, which is easily one of my favourite recipes on here.
 The creaminess from the cashews and macadamia nuts is out of this world.
 Add some spices and a little coconut oil, and you’ve got some eat-it-off-a-spoon dessert level crazy luxurious nut butter.

 The word butter is seriously accurate here.
 If you don’t want to splurge on macadamia nuts, just use all cashews.
 They can be found for a very reasonable price, especially if you buy broken pieces, and you’ll still get the extra creamy texture.

 You might be a little hesitant to make nut butters at home, but if you haven’t before, definitely start with this roasted cashew macadamia butter.
 The high oil content in the nuts make it one of the easiest to blend, and it takes less than half the time compared to almond or hazelnut butter.

 Lightly roasting the nuts makes it both easier to blend and extra tasty.
 If you’ve read before that you need a really expensive food processor to make nut butter, don’t listen.
 I have a sort of shitty one and it works fine, even if there’s a little ominous cracking starting in the bowl.